Create AI videos with 230+ avatars in 140+ languages.

 Screen recordings are perfect for showing a step-by-step process on screen.
 Think software training, IT training, cybersecurity training, and the like.

-If you're interested in a detailed breakdown of creating instructional videos using screen recordings, we recommend reading the 'Eight Guidelines for the Design of Instructional Videos for Software Training' by Hans & Jan van der Meij.
+If you're interested in a detailed breakdown of creating instructional videos using screen recordings, check out 'Eight Guidelines for the Design of Instructional Videos for Software Training' by Hans & Jan van der Meij.

 Microlearning videos